Public Health Guidance for Workplaces

 COVID-19 Symptoms and Screening

-All workplaces are required to actively screen staff.
+All workplaces are required to actively screen staff and visitors.
 Active screening means employers use information gathered to decide who can enter the workplace.
 Passive screening is when people decide their own risk and make the decision themselves.

 Workplaces must screen all individuals (workers, volunteers, suppliers and contractors) daily prior to entering the workplace.
 Screening may be done in-person, online or verbally.